abilandz/PH8124/Lecture_7/Lecture_7.md

 **Strong (single) quotes**

-In complex expressions, that contain a huge number of special characters, it becomes quickly impractical to escape the special meaning of every special character separately with ```\```.
+In complex expressions, that contain a huge number of special characters, it becomes quickly impractical to escape the special meaning of every single special character separately with ```\```.
 Instead, they can be escaped all in one go by embedding the whole expression within strong (single) quotes ```'...'``` .
 This is the primary use case of strong quotes, and their meaning can be literally understood with the following phrase: _what you see is what you get_.

 For instance: